 Function and Catering for your Mini Golf Fundraising Tournament

-Don’t forget that function space and catering will be an important aspect to the tournament.
+Don’t forget that function space and catering will be an important aspect of the tournament.
 You may want to ask the mini golf club if you can hold a sausage sizzle / cake stall / coffee van etc. at their venue – an additional way to increase your profit, or they may have a catering and function space they will let you use.

 Extra suggestions to make your Mini Golf Tournament a little more exciting and generate some extra $$$: